khandelwalketan/Spam-Detector/README.md

 📧 Spam Detector
 This project focuses on building an efficient Email Spam Detection System using Python and Machine Learning.
 The goal is to classify incoming emails as either Spam or Ham (Non-Spam), improving inbox management by filtering unwanted and potentially harmful emails.

-🚀 Live Demo
+## Live Demo
-👉 Check out the deployed app here:
+Check out the deployed Streamlit app here: [Live Demo](https://khandelwalketan-spam-detector-app-ysij4n.streamlit.app/)
-🔗 Spam Detector Streamlit App

 📝 Project Overview
 The project follows a standard Data Science Workflow: